sli-23/ecs-171-2022fall-project/README.md

 ## Method

 ### Data Exploration
-From the heatmap, we can see that there is not sepcific feature that has a strong correlation with `Serverity`.
+From the heatmap, we can see that there is no sepcific feature that has a strong correlation with `Serverity`.

 <img width="1516" alt="Screenshot 2022-12-07 at 9 34 15 PM" src="https://user-images.githubusercontent.com/76938794/206364942-055c5bdf-dda4-48cd-8a79-80ec39f869c0.png">